Flutter framework

 Check your system parameters.
 Windows users must run the 10th or later version on the 64-bit CPU, provide at least 1.64 GB of free disk space, and have PowerShell 5.0 and Git for Windows preinstalled.
 For macOS, the minimum requirements are 2.8 GB of disk space and the latest version of Xcode installed.
 Linux users need only 600 MB of disk space and a few command-line tools in their development environment.

 Download Flutter SDK.
 Choose your OS and follow the instructions.
-All operating systems support development both for iOS and Android, but you will also require a platform-specific editor.
+All operating systems support development for both iOS and Android, but you will also require a platform-specific editor.
 For web development you’ll need a Chrome browser.
 Dart comes pre-installed with Flutter.

 Install an editor.
 You can opt for any IDE with Flutter command lines, but Google recommends using their plugins for officially supported editors: Android Studio, IntelliJ, and Visual Studio.